cs-air/filefoo/README.md

 ### Todo Ideas

+- Find and rename files based on a naming pattern.
+- Find and move files.
 - Lowercase all files in 1 or more directories
 - Change file naming type to `camelCase` or `snake_case` or `kebab-case` or ??
 - Compare directory contents